Trentham Estate

-The Trentham Estate, in the village of Trentham, is a visitor attraction located on the southern fringe of the city of Stoke-on-Trent in Staffordshire, United Kingdom.
+Trentham Estate is an estate and gardens, near the village of Trentham in Staffordshire, England, just on the southern fringe of the city of Stoke-on-Trent.
+It is centred on the ruins of Trentham Hall, and also hosts a monkey forest and a shopping village.

 History

 The estate was first recorded in the Domesday Book in 1086.
 At the time it was a royal manor, with a value of 115 shillings.
 An Augustinian priory originally occupied the site, followed by a convent.
 Trentham Priory occupied land on the Trentham estate from the 11th century until the Dissolution of the Monasteries.

 Trentham Hall

 The property was sold in 1540 to James Leveson, a Wolverhampton wool merchant.
 The Leveson family occupied the property and Sir Richard Leveson built a new house in 1634.
+It was a large Elizabethan house, which was probably demolished to make way for a later Georgian house.
 The Leveson heiress Frances married Sir Thomas Gower Bt leading to the creation of the Leveson Gower family.
-It was a large Elizabethan house, which was probably demolished to make way for a later Georgian house.
 Their son, Sir William Leveson-Gower, 4th Baronet, built a new house on the site in 1690.

 Around 1730, John Leveson-Gower, 1st Earl Gower, erected a hall based on Buckingham House.
 It was substantially altered by his son, 1st Marquess of Stafford, from designs by Henry Holland, in 1775–78.

 The country house, of which parts remain dating from 1833 to 1842, was designed by Charles Barry, while he was working on the rebuild of the Palace of Westminster.
 He was commissioned by the 2nd Duke of Sutherland.
 The focal point of the building was a 10000 sqft campanile clock tower.